HowDoIGitHelp/CMSC23MDNotes/mdNotes/logic_programming/logic_formalism.md

 \neg p \lor q \equiv p \lor q
 $$

-A Horn clause that has exactly one positive literal can be converted into an implication with the sole positive literal as the conclusion, and the rest as the hypothesis.
+A Horn clause that has exactly one positive literal can be converted into an implication with the sole positive literal as the conclusion, and the rest as the hypotheses.

 $$
 \begin{aligned}